zkid18/Sentiment-Analysis-on-Movie-Reviews/README.md

 The dataset was downloaded from this source: http://www.cs.cornell.edu/People/pabo/movie-review-data/

-The perfomance metric - Area under the curve (AUC).
+The perfomance metric - *Area under the curve (AUC)*.
 This metric calculates the overall performance of a classification model based on area under the ROC curve

-Receiver operating characteristic (ROC) curve: plots the true positive rate (TPR) versus the false positive rate (FPR) as a function of the model’s threshold for classifying a positive
+*Receiver operating characteristic (ROC) curve*: plots the true positive rate (TPR) versus the false positive rate (FPR) as a function of the model’s threshold for classifying a positive

-Accuracy - TPR
+*Accuracy* - TPR

 ####  Tokenization - Count Vectorizer